St Kilda Beach, Victoria: History

-Notable features in the early years included the St Kilda Yacht Club, the St Kilda Pier with its kiosk (1904), the new domed St Kilda Sea Baths (1910), a tea pavilion (later known as the Stokehouse), Dreamland amusement park (1906 to 1909), replaced by Luna Park (1912), the Palais de Danse (1926), the Palais Theatre (1927), and St Moritz Ice Rink (1939) on the Upper Esplanade.
+Notable features in the early years included the St Kilda Yacht Club, the St Kilda Pier with its kiosk (1904), the new domed St Kilda Sea Baths (1906), a tea pavilion on the foreshore (later known as the Stokehouse), Dreamland amusement park (1906 to 1909), replaced by Luna Park (1912), the Palais de Danse (1913-1969), the Palais Theatre (1919,1927), and on the Upper Esplanade the Wattle Path Dance Hall (1923, converted into the St Moritz Ice Rink 1939).

 St Kilda Council's bye-law prohibited ‘open sea’ bathing, ie. not within an enclosure, and bathing on Sundays and on Christmas and Easter.
 The bye-law was first challenged by the Open Sea Bathers' League whose members entered the water in 1912, without being arrested.
 Open-sea bathing was legalised in 1917, with separate areas allocated for men and women and mixed bathing being prohibited.
 The prohibition to Sunday bathing was not revoked until 1922.
 By the time that the cable tram line on the Upper Esplanade was converted to electric in 1925, open-sea bathing was becoming more popular, with increasing numbers of people bathing in the open-sea, to the loss of patronage at the sea baths.
 To cater for the need, St Kilda Council erected three open-sea changing pavilions along its foreshore: at West St Kilda, on Beaconsfield Parade; at St Kilda Beach (at 40 Jacka Boulevard, which still survives as a restaurant); and at Elwood (Ormond Esplanade, demolished in 1971).
 The beach pavilions proved more popular than the sea baths.

-Standards of acceptable 'decency' and dress at St Kilda Beach, as along Victorian beaches in general, were the subject of vigorously local debate.
-"Mixed bathing" was legalised in 1927.
-By 1928 men and women were mingling freely in the water of St Kilda Beach.
-In 1938, "mixed bathing" in the St Kilda Sea Baths was restricted to weekends and only in the ladies' section.
+Standards of acceptable 'decency' and dress at St Kilda Beach, as along Victorian beaches in general, were the subject of vigorous local debate.
+'Mixed bathing', that is men and women mingling freely in the water, was legalised in 1927.
+In 1938, 'mixed bathing' in the St Kilda Sea Baths was restricted to weekends and only in the ladies' section.
 However, during World War II (1939–45) nude sunbathing made an appearance on St Kilda beaches.
 Also in 1945, Sidney Nolan, who was living in St Kilda, painted the beach and the Sea Baths, and in works such as The Bathers and St Kilda painted nude sunbathers.